 I recommend chilling your Blueberry Cheesecake for at least 24 hours before serving.
 Cover loosely with aluminum foil and keep in the refrigerator for up to one week.
 Add the Blueberry Topping when you’re ready to serve.

-• Cool cheesecake completely and refrigerate for at least 8 hours.
+1. Cool the cheesecake completely and refrigerate it for at least 8 hours.

-• Place chilled cheesecake with Blueberry Sauce on a baking pan and place, uncovered, in the freezer.
-Freeze until firm.
+3. Place chilled cheesecake with blueberry sauce on a baking pan, cover, and freeze until firm.

-• Remove from the freezer then wrap cheesecake in plastic wrap followed by heavy duty aluminum foil and finally in a large heavy duty freezer bag.
+4. Remove the cheesecake from the freezer and wrap it in plastic wrap, heavy-duty aluminum foil, and finally, a large heavy-duty freezer bag.

 Now dig in and tell me this is not the most delicious Blueberry Cheesecake you have ever had the pleasure of eating.
 Happy early 4th!